-The best pancakes in Toronto are a perfect weekend pick-me-up and welcome hangover cure.
-Whether classic buttermilk or compote-clad, there's just something comforting about a big 'ol stack of flapjacks.
+The best pancakes in Toronto are a perfect weekend pick-me-up and a welcome hangover cure.
+Whether classic buttermilk or blueberry-studded, compote-clad or dressed in maple syrup, there's just something comforting about a big ol' stack of flapjacks.

 These are the best pancakes in Toronto.

-Who is this Mrs. Biederhof, and why does she make such good pancakes?
 This Liberty Village brunch spot is home to “Mrs. Biederhof’s Legendary Light & Fluffy Blueberry Buttermilk Pancakes,” a dish that definitely lives up to its name.
-Served with maple syrup and whipped cream, these pancakes are incredibly decadent with $16 price tag to match.
+Served with maple syrup and whipped cream, these pancakes are incredibly decadent with a $16 price tag to match.
 More »

-This 24-hour diner on Dundas West has options whether you like you pancakes savoury or sweet.
-The all-day menu offers stacks of buttermilk flapjacks ($9), blueberry pancakes ($11) paired with candied bacon, as well as savoury bacon and brie hotcakes ($17) served with whipped vanilla butter and maple syrup.
+This diner on Dundas West offers an all-day menu featuring buttermilk flapjacks ($9), blueberry pancakes ($11) paired with candied bacon, as well as stacks of flapjacks paired with cinnamon crunch bananas, peanut butter sauce and whipped vanilla cream ($13).
 More »

 This Thompson Diner is a reliable source for breakfast food 24 hours a day.
 Buttermilk pancakes are served three at a time with a choice of bananas, blueberries or chocolate chips for $12.45.
 More »

 Lemon ricotta pancakes ($15) can be had hot off the griddle at this King West restaurant.
 The shortstack of zesty pancakes is served with blueberry compote and cream cheese mousse.
 More »